OnDemand

 Interactive apps provide a way for users to launch and connect to an interactive batch job running on the cluster.
 Users will either connect to the compute node in a Linux desktop environment or to the application they're launching.

 All the desktop and interactive apps have select menus that get pre-populated.
 Depending on which cluster you choose, some of the available options, like partitions and QOS, will change.
 The forms also pre-populate the Slurm account information based on the logged in user.
 It's important to note that you may see some options that you don't have access to or aren't permitted to use through the OnDemand apps.
-For the UB-HPC cluster, users should not select the options scavenger, viz, or normal in either the partition or QOS drop down menus.
-You will see the industry partition; however, if you do not have the industry QOS in your drop down menu, this means you don't have access to it.
+For the UB-HPC cluster, users should not select the option normal in the QOS drop down menu.
+You will see the class and industry partitions; however, if you do not have the class or industry QOS in your drop down menu, this means you don't have access to it.
 Similarly, for the Faculty cluster, users will see all the partitions listed; however, you will only have access to a partition if the associated QOS is listed in your drop down menu.

 Desktop Interactive Apps